Carnival Spirit

 Carnival Spirit is a Spirit-class cruise ship operated by Carnival Cruise Line, a subsidiary of Carnival Corporation & plc.
 Built in Helsinki by Kværner Masa-Yards, she was the first Spirit-class cruise ship to join Carnival's fleet after she was delivered in 2001.

 Construction

-Built by Kværner Masa-Yards at its Helsinki New Shipyard in Helsinki, Carnival Spirit was launched on 7 July 2000 and completed on 11 April 2001.
-She was formally named by American politician Elizabeth Dole in Miami on 27 April 2001.
+Built by Kværner Masa-Yards at its Helsinki New Shipyard in Helsinki, Finland, Carnival Spirit was launched on 7 July 2000 and completed on 11 April 2001.
+She was formally named by American politician Elizabeth Dole in Miami, Florida, on 27 April 2001.

 Service history

 Previously in the northern fall and winter seasons, Carnival Spirit sailed cruises from San Diego and Los Angeles to the Mexican Riviera.
 After Carnival Spirit's repositioning out of San Diego in April 2012, Carnival ceased operations with that port.
 During the period from mid-May and ending in September (northern summer), Carnival Spirit sailed the waters alongside the Alaskan Inside Passage on alternating one-week northbound and southbound voyages calling in Vancouver and Seattle.
-In September 2012, Carnival Spirit sailed to the Hawaiian Islands.
+In December 2011, Carnival Spirit sailed to the Hawaiian Islands.